-Executive Service Agreements & Non-Executive Director Remuneration
+Executive Service Agreements & Non- executive Director Remuneration

-The Leadership Team comprises of the Executive Chairman and the six Senior Executives who report directly to the Executive Chairman.
-Each Senior Executive is employed under an Executive Service Agreement which sets out the employment terms, duties and responsibilities, remuneration details and the circumstances under which employment can be terminated.
+The Leadership Team comprises of the Executive Chair and the six Senior Executives who report directly to the Executive Chair and each are employed under an agreement which sets out the employment terms, duties and responsibilities, remuneration details and the circumstances under which employment can be terminated.

 The Board (with the assistance of the Nomination and Remuneration and Committee) has established a policy to ensure that it remunerates fairly and responsibly.
 The remuneration philosophy of the Company is designed to ensure that the level and composition of remuneration is competitive, reasonable and appropriate for the results delivered and attracts and retains talented and motivated Directors, Executives and employees.
-The Nomination and Remuneration Committee is responsible for the oversight of the Company's Remuneration strategy, philosophy and reward structures, including equity plans.
+The Nomination and Remuneration Committee is responsible for the oversight of the Company's Remuneration strategy, philosophy and reward structures, including the current equity plans in place.

-Upon the establishment of the Company in 2011, the Nomination and Remuneration Committee was charged with the responsibility for making recommendations to the Board regarding the principles of remuneration to be applied to the Senior Executives of the Company, having regard to the ASX corporate governance principles and the remuneration practices of mining companies of a comparable size to the Company.
+Upon the establishment of the Company in 2011, the Nomination and Remuneration Committee was charged with the responsibility for making recommendations to the Board regarding the principles of remuneration to be applied to the Senior Executives of the Company, having regard to the ASX Corporate Governance Principles and the remuneration practices of mining companies of a comparable size to the Company.

-Details of the Non-Executive Director Equity Plan are provided on page 154 of the FY21 Annual Report.
+Details of the Non-executive Director Equity Plan are provided on page 174 of the 2022 Annual Report.

-Non-Executive Directors do not receive retirement benefits, other than statutory superannuation entitlements.
+Non-executive Directors do not receive retirement benefits, other than statutory superannuation entitlements.

-Further details on the structure of Executive Directors', Non-Executive Directors' and Key Management Personnel (KMP)2 remuneration are set out in the Remuneration Report in the Directors' Report section of the FY21 Annual Report.
+Further details on the structure of Executive Directors', Non-executive Directors' and Key Management Personnel (KMP)2 remuneration are set out in the Remuneration Report in the Directors' Report section of the 2022 Annual Report.